discoproject/disco/doc/start/troubleshoot.rst

 Still no success?
 -----------------

-If the problem still persists, or you couldn't get one of the steps above work correctly, do not feel desperate!
-Report your problem to friendly Disco developers `either on IRC or to the mailing list
+If the problem persists, or you can't get one of the steps above work correctly, do not feel desperate!
+Report your problem to friendly Disco developers `either on IRC or on the mailing list
 <http://discoproject.org/getinvolved.html>`_.
 Please mention in your
 report the steps that you've tried and the results you got.